wJoenn/louisramosdev/content/blogs/frontend-webdev-from-beginner-to-developer.md

 ### 13. <button class="embed" data-src="https://youtube.com/embed/u6QfIXgjwGQ">Testing</button>

-<button class="embed" data-src="https://youtube.com/embed/u6QfIXgjwGQ">Testing</button> is another thing that you should get into eventually.
+<button class="embed" data-src="https://youtube.com/embed/u6QfIXgjwGQ">Testing</button> is another thing that you'll eventually get into.

 It's not as widely practiced in Frontend development as in Backend development but it's still a very important skill to get.<br />
 There are multiple testing patterns and you should understand what they are and when to use which.
-Once that's done you can get into it by starting with `Jest` (the more popular unit testing tool for JavaScript) or <button class="embed" data-src="https://youtube.com/embed/7f-71kYhK00">Vitest</button> (a newcomer made by the same team as Vite and Vue.js that hasn't reached it's version 1 yet but it's expected to eventually take over Jest).
-Both are very similar so I would personnaly go with <button class="embed" data-src="https://youtube.com/embed/7f-71kYhK00">Vitest</button> and you'll be able to use Jest if you need to later.
+Once that's done you can start writting your first tests with `Jest` (the more popular unit testing tool for JavaScript) or <button class="embed" data-src="https://youtube.com/embed/7f-71kYhK00">Vitest</button> (a newcomer made by the same team as Vite and Vue.js that hasn't reached it's version 1 yet but is expected to take over Jest in the future).
+Both are very similar so I would personnaly go with <button class="embed" data-src="https://youtube.com/embed/7f-71kYhK00">Vitest</button> and you'll still be able to use Jest if you need to later.

-Once you've tried unit testing, you can also get into End to End testing, e2e for short.
+Once you've wrote some unit and integrations tests, you can also get into End to End testing, e2e for short.
 There are two candidates here, <button class="embed" data-src="https://youtube.com/embed/BQqzfHQkREo">Cypress</button> and <button class="embed" data-src="https://youtube.com/embed/SW3TqvhrzU4">Playwright</button>.<br /><br />

 <a href="https://www.youtube.com/watch?v=Jv2uxzhPFl4" target="_blank">